NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 \textbf{Implementation and Performance:} We used the \textit{Keras} python library (\textit{v2.2.4})~\cite{keras}, with \textit{TensorFlow} backend, to implement and train our neural network-based surrogate model.
 We trained the model on a NVIDIA Pascal P100 GPU for 5000 epochs.
 It took 59.31 minutes to train the network for 5000 epochs and the final accuracy of the model was $87.6\%$.
-The full accuracy plot during the training process is provided in the supplementary materials.
 To perform post-hoc operations like sensitivity analysis and activation maximization on the trained network, we used the \textit{Keras-Vis}~\cite{kerasvis}, which is a high-level analysis library for neural networks.
 To perform uncertainty quantification for neural networks, we wrote custom code to turn on the dropout layers for trained \textit{Keras} models during prediction/testing phase.
 Our frontend visual analysis system was designed using \textit{d3.js}.
 We used \textit{flask} framework~\cite{flask} to interact with the trained neural network from our visual analysis system.
 The average time to get the predicted simulation output from the trained neural network for a new parameter configuration is 0.25 seconds, whereas, running the original simulation model for one configuration took 2.3 hours in a supercomputing cluster.